 Most young people actually produce the appropriate amount of saliva naturally, as long as they are hydrating and keeping a fairly balanced diet.
 However, dry mouth can occur at an early age as a side effect of certain medications and conditions.
 Since saliva is comprised of about 98% water, make sure your child is staying hydrated!
 Sometimes tricks like chewing (sugar free!) gum can help regulate your child’s saliva production.
+Dr. Erwin, a holistic dentist from Glendale, recommends using xylitol gum to stimulate saliva for those who need a little help.
 If you are concerned about your child’s saliva production levels, consult with their pediatrician or pediatric dentist.

 Wow, spit is awesome!
 If you are concerned about your child’s oral health, schedule their first pediatric dental appointment with us today!